asyrjasalo/dockoon/bicep/README.md

 ### Portal

-DNS records for API Gateway, Developer Portal (new version) and Management API are created in the DNS zone and set as custom domains in APIM by deployment.

 The developer portal (as well as management API) must be explicitly published in the API Management.
 To publish Developer Portal via Azure portal, browser to API Management -> Portal Overview -> Publish.